 It is your own software team

 Instead of outsourcing the project as a whole, you can also choose to outsource parts of the project.
 It is comparable to the construction of an office building.
 Instead of outsourcing it to a project developer, you hire an architect, a construction manager and a construction team separately.
 If we d it translate into a software project is first a product owner appointed.

-The product owner is preferably someone who has been in the company for a long time, who has a lot of knowledge of the applications and customers for which the app is used and who has access to business management.
-Think, for example, of a product manager or someone who has many internal and customer contacts from work.
-It is essential that d hese person get enough t quite made the role of product owner to perform.
-After the application is ready, the management can be taken over by someone else, after which the product owner returns to its old function.
-If such a person is not in the house, it is also possible to hire an experienced product owner for the duration of the project .
+The product owner is preferably someone who has been present in the company for some time, who has extensive knowledge of the applications, and of the customers for which the app is used.
+He or she should have access to business management.
+Consider, for example, a product manager or someone who has many internal and customer contacts.
+It is essential that this person is given sufficiently time to be able to perform the role of product owner.
+After the application is ready, the management can be taken over by someone else, after which the product owner returns to his old position.
+If such a person is not in-house, it is also possible to hire an experienced external product owner for the duration of the project.